mrjgreen/database/README.md

 * Simple CRUD functions
 * Support for Insert Ignore / Replace
 * Support for Insert On Duplicate Key Update
+* Support for direct `INSERT INTO ...
+SELECT * FROM` queries
+* Buffered inserts from Traversable/Iterator interfaces
 * Joins
 * Sub Queries
 * Nested Queries